 The stage and its actors

 We all know hotels: the are the places you go to sleep at night when you are away from home, for work or for leisure.
 But a hotel is not just a simple building with some staff.
-There are at least two main actors active in such an endeavour:
+There are often at least two main actors active in such an endeavour:

 The infrastructure owner, as his title implies, owns the infrastructure and puts it contractually at the disposition of the exploitation partner, over a set period of time.
 His objective is to gain revenue from this infrastructure.
 The infrastructure owner is often a silent partner, with little to no hand in the actual running of the hotel, with the possible exception of fixed infrastructure maintenance.

-The role of the exploitation partner
+The exploitation partner

 The underlying revenue split model